Y0Coss/docs-fork/pages/web_cloud/web_hosting/hosting_migrating_to_ovh/guide.en-ie.md

 > If you are using a Content Management System (CMS) like WordPress, Joomla!, Drupal or PrestaShop, you can find the information in their configuration files.
 See **Step 2** of the guide “[Changing a database password](/pages/web_cloud/web_hosting/sql_change_password)”.
 >

-Declare/authorise your external domain name on your OVHcloud web hosting via our guide [Managing multiple websites on an OVHcloud web hosting plan](/pages/web_cloud/web_hosting/multisites_configure_multisite).
+Declare and authorise your external domain name on your OVHcloud web hosting via our guide [Managing multiple websites on an OVHcloud web hosting plan](/pages/web_cloud/web_hosting/multisites_configure_multisite).
 Enter the name of the folder you chose at the beginning of [step 4](#step4) as the Multisite "Root folder".
 As a reminder, this is the folder in which you have placed your files in your FTP storage space.

 > [!warning]
 >